dboissier/mongo4idea/README.md

-# Jenkins Plugin for IntelliJ IDEA
+# Mongo Plugin for IntelliJ IDEA

 ## ChangeLog
 See CHANGELOG.txt